 The Confucius Institute of the State of Washington helps coordinate the Chinese Bridge Delegation for Hanban/Confucius Institute Headquarters.
 This is an amazing opportunity for state and school district administrators and policy makers, especially school board members, to travel for about ten days to China to learn more about China’s education system and how to connect schools in China and the U.S.

-The most recent Chinese Bridge Delegation was organized by the College Board November 7-15, 2012.
+The most recent Chinese Bridge Delegation was organized by the College Board in November 2013.
 In the November 2011 delegation, Washington state had fourteen delegates, coming from Auburn, Bellingham, East Wenatchee, Edmonds, Longview, Seattle, Stevenson, Vancouver, and Winthrop.

 Our Confucius Institute sponsored Superintendent Randy Dorn to participate in the “Chinese Bridge–American School Principals Visit to China” in June 2011.
 Watch Supt.
 Dorn’s speech in Beijing, on June 20th.